russeree/nyan-keys-hardware/README.md

 Personal use is completely permissed for this so if you want to make one for yourself or mod it feel free!

+If you would like to avoid the logistics of acquiring the parts and getting a board made.
+I can fabricate and assemble boards on request.
+Please just email admin@qrsnap.io.

 # Layout
 <div align="center">
     <img src="pcb_images/nyan_keys_pcb_080a.png">